opportus/storefront-aggregator/README.md

 All this is possible with the help of 2 filter hooks - `storefront_aggregator_meta_boxes` -  `storefront_aggregator_query_items` and 1 action hook - `storefront_aggregator_item_template`.<br />
 You can take `integration/woocommerce` as reference for the integration of your custom items.

-## Coming soon

-**Aggregator's region setting**<br />
-Possibility to display each aggregator to the Storefront template action hook of your choice.
-This will bring interesting perspectives...

 ## Changelog